 Culloden Battlefield – where the last pitched battle was fought on British soil.
 We will give you a tour of the battlefield and take you to see the Fraser Stone, the gravestone for the Frasers who tragically fell on 16 April 1746.

-Culloden House Hotel – at the time of the Jacobite uprising in 1745-46, Bonnie Prince Charlie used Culloden House as his lodging and battle headquarters prior to the fateful battle on Culloden Moor.
+Culloden House – at the time of the Jacobite uprising in 1745-46, Bonnie Prince Charlie used Culloden House as his lodging and battle headquarters prior to the fateful battle on Culloden Moor.
 As such, Culloden House featured heavily in Outlander towards the end of Series two.
 We have some additional, and very special surprises for you while we’re there.

 Day Two of your Outlander Tour – Inverness and the Highlands…